 - uses omega-3-rich ground flax seeds instead of eggs.

-That’s a lot of health improvements on the traditional blueberry muffin recipe!
+That’s a lot of health improvements on the traditional blueberry muffin recipe.
+The net result?
+There’s around 153 calories in each muffin.

 The big question?
-Is this vegan blueberry muffin tasty?
+Are vegan muffin recipes tasty?
 After many self-sacrificing taste tests, the answer is a great big YES!

 How to Make Vegan Blueberry Muffins